|

 themselves from what was thought a second-rate art.

-have been limited to the imitation of our most superficial reality.
-This early
+should not have been limited to the imitation of our most superficial

-mistake in terminology plagues us like an original sin, accounting for the
+reality.
+This early mistake in terminology plagues us like an original sin,

-this point, to signify that the standard notions of these terms have created a
+to this point, to signify that the standard notions of these terms have created

 reality than are “realistic” plays, and in fact the reality conveyed by